Shaheer04/Track-Tune/README.md

 **Shortened link** https://bit.ly/3Vghw5Q

-## Azure Web Services
+## Deployed Web App
-We have utilized Microsoft's Azure Web services to host our project.
-This streamlined the workload by making it easier for the changes to be deployed while the code is being experimented upon.
 You can visit the following link to get to the Track Tune app: https://track-tune.streamlit.app/

 ## Problem Statement